• What is Copywriting?

 By Nicki Krawczyk 2 Comments

-Once you’re out of school, an internship may feel antiquated.
-But when you see that the ad or in-house agency you really want to get into has only one opening…and it’s a copywriting internship, you may find yourself reconsidering.
-Here’s how to think it through.
-Read on…
+Once you’re out of school, an internship may feel outdated.
+But when you see that the ad or in-house agency you really want to get into has only one opening and it’s a copywriting internship, you may find yourself reconsidering.

-Strictly speaking, an internship is really an opportunity for beginners in an industry to get practical, on-the-job experience.
-Yes, it’s true that internships are most commonly served during or right after college, but there’s absolutely no reason this needs to be the case.
+Strictly speaking, an internship is an opportunity for beginners in an industry to get practical, on-the-job experience.
+It’s true that internships are most commonly done during or right after college, but there’s absolutely no reason this needs to be the case.
 If you’re considering an internship, I’m guessing that the idea of this practical, on-the-job experience appeals to you.
-And it should.
+And it should!

 You don’t need to worry that applying for an internship will look odd or desperate unless you’re still in school or just graduated.
 Look: You need to get your foot in the door.